ctrlaltdev/wordfind/Readme.md

 _Wordfind_ is a simple `javascript` library for generating (hopefully fun) word find (also known as word search) puzzles.
 Just give it a set of words and a few milliseconds later it will spit out a puzzle containing those words.

 The core `wordfind.js` library contains no dependencies and will work both in the browser and in node.js.
 The repository also includes a fully functional word find game (aptly called `wordfindgame.js`) as an example.
-The game has a dependency on `jQuery`.

-This is a fork of https://github.com/bunkat/wordfind allowing to specify the filling letters you want.
+This is a fork of https://github.com/bunkat/wordfind.

 ## Basic Browser Example

-    <script type="text/javascript" src="../src/wordfind.js"></script>
+    <script src="src/wordfind.js"></script>
     <script>

       var words = ['cows', 'tracks', 'arrived', 'located', 'sir', 'seat',